mucsi96/nightwatch-cucumber/.github/ISSUE_TEMPLATE.md

 **Please tell us about your environment:**

-* output of the following command `npm ls nightwatch cucumber nightwatch-cucumber && node --version`
+* output of the following command from your project root `npm ls nightwatch cucumber nightwatch-cucumber && node --version`